install.packages("TileMaker") ## soon!

 together).

-argument controls the type of box which
+The color argument controls the type of box which

 dictates the color.